Save your boat and buy a mast head float! Small boats capsize. Sooner or later you will too!

 Some small boats have enough volume in the mast itself to prevent turtling or at least delay it but few masts are perfectly sealed and water starts to get in making the mast heavy.
 If the mast fills with water if can be impossible to right a small boat by leveraging the centerboard.
 What if the centerboard is up?
 Then what do you do?
 If you're reading this thinking..."I have no idea".
 Then we highly recommend you practice a capsize in your small boat at the next available opportunity close to shore in calm water and get some experience before you are caught off guard!

+1. Choose your size.
 We have two sizes available.
-A 20lb buoyancy float and a 30lb buoyancy float.
+A 20lb buoyancy float (spec sheet) and a 30lb buoyancy float (spec sheet).
 The 20lb version is suitable for the Core Sound 15 or 17.
 The 30lb float is suitable for the Core Sound 20.
-Check out how we make our float kits in this video.
+We have started a size and option database to help you choose.
+Check here if your boat is listed.
+If not we'll help you figure it out.

 Our glassed and painted 20lb float weighs just over 1lb with a couple ounces of balance weight in the nose.